agrawalsmart7/scodescanner/README.md

 If you don't have any of these please download, then,

 1) Upload your folder which contains files inside upload directory, find it in root folder of this tool.
-This is important to run this tool.
+This is important to run this tool (Working on this to make it more smoother).
 2) On terminal:- `pip install -r requirements.txt`<br>
 3) On terminal:- ```php -S localhost:80```<br>
 4) Browse to localhost<br>